Lightning-AI/litdata/README.md

 [Transform](#transform-datasets) - datasets across 1000s of machines.
 [Optimize](#speed-up-model-training)  - datasets for fast loading to speed up AI training by 20x.

-✅ **Any data type -** Text, images, videos, audio, objects, files, etc...
+✅ **Blazing fast training** - Speed up model training by 20x with optimized datasets.
+✅ **Stream from the cloud** - Work with huge datasets directly from cloud storage without downloading.
+✅ **Pytorch-first** - Works with PyTorch Lightning, Lightning Fabric, and PyTorch.
-✅ **Framework agnostic -** Works with PyTorch Lightning, Lightning Fabric, and PyTorch.
+✅ **Easy collaboration** - Works with PyTorch Lightning, Lightning Fabric, and PyTorch.
-✅ **Supports cloud storage -** Stream from S3, GCS and Azure.
-✅ **Optimized data format -** Datasets stream faster, improving training speed by 20x.
-✅ **Scale across GPUs -** Process data on 1 to 1000+ GPUs.
+✅ **Scale across GPUs** - Share and access datasets in the cloud, streamlining team projects.
+✅ **Flexible storage options** - Use S3, GCS, Azure, or your own cloud account for data storage.
 ✅ **Run local or cloud-** Auto-scale to 1000s of cloud GPUs with Lightning Studios.
 ✅ **Own VPC or cloud account-** Self host or process data on your cloud account with Lightning Studios.